Engracia Cruz-Reyes: The Aristocrat Restaurant

 By 1936, Cruz-Reyes operated a rolling store — a mobile restaurant featuring a menu stacked with traditional Filipino dishes — which she named "The Aristocrat".
-The first Aristocrat operated out a Studebaker van.
+The first Aristocrat operated out of a Studebaker van.

 Within two years, Cruz-Reyes opened a permanent restaurant at Dewey Boulevard in Malate, Manila.
 It is one of the oldest restaurants in Manila.
 The choice of name was ironic and pointed, for during that period, Filipino cuisine was not considered as appropriate fare in the homes of the Filipino elite.

 The restaurant was immediately successful, its original menu featuring adobo, a chicken sandwich, dinuguan and arroz caldo.
-In the 1940s it was a popular venue for its sandwiches and snacks, and it was frequented by personalities such as Jose W. Diokno and his future wife Carmen Nena Icasiano, who would arrive riding Diokno's old car when they went out together on group dates.
-By the 1950s, the menu had expanded to feature such present-day specialties such as chicken and pork barbecue skewers, Kare-Kare, Chicken Honey, Crispy Pata and even a variation on the adobo sandwiches Cruz-Reyes used to sell at the Luneta.
+In the 1940s it was a popular venue for its sandwiches and snacks, and it was frequented by personalities such as Jose W. Diokno and his future wife Carmen "Nena" Icasiano, who would arrive riding Diokno's old car when they went out together on group dates.
+By the 1950s, the menu had expanded to feature such present-day specialties such as chicken and pork barbecue skewers, kare-kare, chicken honey, crispy pata and even a variation on the adobo sandwiches Cruz-Reyes used to sell at the Luneta.
 The popularity of Aristocrat also helped usher a renewed popularity of Filipino cuisine as worthy "first-class" fare, a reputation Cruz-Reyes enhanced by her insistence of serving such dishes in the dinners she was often called to cater at Malacañan Palace.

 Honors and legacy

 Cruz-Reyes is acknowledged as a pioneer in the Philippine food and restaurant industry.
 Her clan has remained active in the food industry, not only through The Aristocrat Restaurant, but in the manufacture of mass-market processed food products.

 One of her daughters, Teresita, served as the inspiration for the renowned Mama Sita's brand of condiments.
 Additionally, two of Cruz-Reyes' grandsons would establish sister restaurants of The Aristocrat.
 Francisco "Frank" Reyes, who had previously worked as an accountant at The Aristocrat, founded Reyes Barbecue in 2002, while another grandson established Alex III, which pays homage to their family patriarch, Alexander Reyes.

 Cruz-Reyes was active in the cause of women's suffrage until Filipino women were granted the right to vote in 1937.

 Cruz-Reyes died in 1975.
-During her lifetime, she was the recipient of several honors, including the "Mother of the Year" award from President Ramon Magsaysay.
+During her lifetime, she was the recipient of several honors, including the Mother of the Year award from President Ramon Magsaysay.
 In celebration of the centenary of her birth in 1992, she was honored with a commemorative stamp and the renaming of a street in Ermita after her.

-The Aristocrat Restaurant, along with its iconic "Lumpiang Shanghai", ranked 108th in the 2023 TasteAtlas list of "Most Legendary Restaurants in the World & Their Iconic Dishes."
+The Aristocrat restaurant, along with its iconic lumpiang Shanghai, ranked 108th in the 2023 TasteAtlas list of "Most Legendary Restaurants in the World & Their Iconic Dishes."